 It is important to ask your study abroad program coordinator what the ratio is between staff and students–a small program staff in charge of a large group may not be the best when you are trying to find someone to assist you.
 Of course, if you plan to do independent study, you may very well be the only U.S. student at the institution you've chosen.
 This would probably give you the highest level of immersion, but you would have added responsibilities that another student studying in a program group may not have.

 Class Size: Depending on how you learn best as a student, you will want to choose a program with smaller or larger class size.
 As a student, you may enjoy smaller class sizes because of the personal attention you receive.
-Also, if you are a beginning–level French learner, you may appreciate the extra help that smaller classes can provide.
+Also, if you are a beginning–level the language of the country of your choice learner, you may appreciate the extra help that smaller classes can provide.
 On the other hand, you may be comfortable and accustomed to larger classes in which you have more independent study time.
 You may enjoy a larger class setting where you may come in contact with more students.
-Ask your study abroad program coordinator what the average class size tends to be for the subjects you will take in France.
+Ask your study abroad program coordinator what the average class size tends to be for the subjects you will take in the country of your choice.

 3. Level of Immersion

-Class Dynamics: Ask yourself whether or not you prefer sitting next to a French or another U.S. student in your classes.
-The answer to this question will help you determine whether or not you would like to be in classes with only other U.S. students, a mix of French and U.S. students, or a class where the majority of the students are French.
-Although usually not at the beginning French level, some programs offer courses where a student can be fully immersed in the French education system by attending class with regular students at a university/institution.
+Class Dynamics: Ask yourself whether or not you prefer sitting next to a local or another U.S. student in your classes.
+The answer to this question will help you determine whether or not you would like to be in classes with only other U.S. students and other international students, a mix of locals and U.S. students, or a class where the majority of the students are locals.
+Most programs offer courses where a student can be fully immersed in the local education system by attending class with regular students at a university/institution.
 Other programs separate students by designing special courses for program participants.
+Many programs have international students from around the world, especially in language classes.
 Inquire as to which classes you are able to take as part of your program.
-Also ask whether or not your teachers will be from the United States or France, if this matters to you.
+Also, ask whether or not your teachers will be from the United States or your destination country, if this matters to you.

-Language Instructions: Even if you have minimal or no prior French language experience, you can still find a program to suit your personal needs.
-Ask if your program offers French for all levels, including beginner level instruction.
+Language Instructions: Don't let not knowing the language hold you back from studying wherever you want!
+Ask if your program offers your language of interest for all levels, including beginner level instruction.
 If not, you may be able to take some classes in English.
-However, you may prefer to take all of your classes in French—after all, it is the official language of France.
-The more classes you take in French, the more your French will improve and the more immersed you will feel in French culture and society.
-Ask if your program provides classes in French, English or both.
+However, you may have the language skills to take all of your classes in your program country’s language.
+One thing to keep in mind is, the more classes you take in the language, the more your language skills will improve and the more immersed you will feel in the country’s culture and society.
+Ask if your program provides classes in your target language, English or both.

 4. Your Objectives

 Goals: Everyone chooses to study abroad for different reasons.
-You may want to learn or improve your French.
+You may want to learn or improve your the language of the country of your choice.
 You may want to conduct independent research.
 You may want to pursue a degree, or you may just want to travel and get away.
 Before choosing a program, see if it fits the personal goals and objectives you have.
 Ask yourself if the program you choose will allow you to accomplish what you have in mind.

 5. Relevant Questions